Swedish Social Democratic Party: History

 Founded in 1889 as a member of the Second International, a split occurred in 1917 when the left socialists split from the Social Democrats to form the Swedish Social Democratic Left Party (later the Communist Party of Sweden and now the Left Party).
-The symbol of the SAP is traditionally a red rose which is believed to have been Fredrik Ström's idea.
 The words of honour as recorded by the 2001 party programme are "freedom, equality, and solidarity".
 The party had influences from Marxism in its early days, but these were gradually removed in the years leading up to the split in 1917.
 Between 1923 and 1940, the party was a member of the Labour and Socialist International.

 Swedish social democracy rose due to the extension of suffrage to the working class and the organizing of trade unions and other civic associations.
 Unlike in many other European countries, the Swedish socialist left was able to form a stable majority coalition during the early 20th century.
 Early on, in large part due to the leadership of Hjalmar Branting, the Swedish socialists adopted a flexible and pragmatic understanding of Marxism.
 They were also willing to form cross-class coalitions with liberals and farmers.
 Political scientist Sheri Berman also credits the Swedish Social Democratic success during the interwar years to the party's adoption of Keynesianism during the Great Depression (which she contrasts with the Social Democratic Party of Germany's reluctance towards Keynesian policies during the same time and the German Social Democrats' subsequent decline).

 In 2007, the Social Democrats elected Mona Sahlin as their first female party leader.
 On 7 December 2009, the Social Democrats launched a political and electoral coalition with the Greens and the Left Party known as the Red–Greens.
 The parties contested the 2010 election on a joint manifesto, but lost the election to the incumbent centre-right coalition, The Alliance.
 On 26 November 2010, the Red–Green alliance was dissolved.
 The party is a member of the Progressive Alliance, the Party of European Socialists and SAMAK.
 The party was a member of the Socialist International until March 2017.